Who can contribute to the SSF

 Any corporate or labor funds intended to pay the administrative expenses of an SSF must be paid directly to vendors or deposited in a special administrative account used only to pay the SSF's establishment, solicitation and administration costs.

-As an exception to the commingling prohibition, when a connected organization functions as a collecting agent for its SSF (e.g., when collecting contributions via payroll deduction), it may temporarily deposit contributions in a general account before transmitting them to the SSF.
+As an exception to the commingling prohibition, when a connected organization functions as a collecting agent for its SSF (for example, when collecting contributions via payroll deduction), it may temporarily deposit contributions in a general account before transmitting them to the SSF.

 Reimbursements of contributions